Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 ### pytest monkeypatch fixture

+pytest monkeypatch is a pytest fixture that allows you to modify objects, dictionaries or os.environ variables, etc. It is a very powerful tool that allows you to modify the environment before running your tests.

 monkeypatch is available as a parameter in each test function, and once inside the function we can use monkeypatch.setattr() to patch our command line arguments:

 ```python